mdmohsanul/Frontend/Js-Notes/01-Basics/notes.md

 # What Are Reference Types?

 Reference types are mutable (can be changed) and stored by reference in the heap memory.
+When you copy a non-primitive value in JavaScript, you're copying the reference, not the actual value.
+To avoid unintended side effects, use shallow or deep copy techniques depending on your need.
 Reference types have methods

 object -> typeof object is object